 Now, if you report nonemployee compensation in Box 7, all parts of Form 1099-MISC and Form 1096 are due to contractors and the IRS by Jan.
 31. The deadline for e-filing is also Jan.
 31. If the deadline falls on the weekend or a legal holiday, the deadline moves to the next business day.

 If you use Form 1099-MISC for purposes other than reporting nonemployee compensation, the form is due to the payee by Jan.
 31. But, the form is due to the IRS by Feb.
 28, or March 31 if you e-file.

-Don’t hassle with Forms W-2 and 1099-MISC – use Patriot’s Full Service Payroll software.
-Our SaaS payroll services will submit Forms W-2 and W-3 for you—you just print employee copies.
-Patriot’s 1099 Software lets you generate Forms 1099-MISC and 1096, which you will send out.
-You can get free trials of both!
+Don’t hassle with Forms W-2 and 1099 – use Patriot’s Full Service Payroll software.
+Our SaaS payroll services will submit Forms W-2 and 1099 for you—you just print employee and contractor copies.
+Get your free trial today!